Occupational therapy: The Kent Centre for Pain Medicine and Neuromodulation

 An occupational therapist will:

-• develop new strategies to enable you to increase your stamina
+• Develop new strategies to help you to increase your stamina.

-• advise you on overcoming pain-causing hazards at work; and
+• Advise you on how to deal with pain-causing hazards at work.

 How can I contact an occupational therapist?